The Bankrate promise

 Benefits of business credit with just an EIN

-Some people want to apply for a business card with just their Employer Identification Number (EIN) instead of an SSN because they don’t want their personal credit score to affect their eligibility.
-Others want to keep personal and business finances separate—and to keep any potential business finance issues from negatively affecting their personal credit.
+Some business owners want to apply with just their EIN instead of an SSN because they don’t want their personal credit score to affect their eligibility.
+Others want to keep personal and business finances separate — and to keep any potential business finance issues from negatively affecting their personal credit.

 Why would a business’s financial difficulties affect your personal credit?
 Two reasons.
 First, applying for a business credit card that requires a personal guarantee means that you’ll be personally responsible for any balances added to the card.
 This includes credit card debt that your business cannot afford to pay off in full.